ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 ## Effects

 Effects listen for actions, and when those actions are dispatched, perform specific tasks.
-These tasks are usually asychronous.
+These tasks are usually asynchronous.
 The effect will typically dispatch other actions when the task(s) complete.

 The most common use case for us will be to make HTTP requests to either fetch or save data.